Dissipative quasi-particle picture for quadratic Markovian open quantum systems: Abstract

 \section{Abstract}

 Correlations between different regions of a quantum many-body system can be quantified through measures based on entropies of (reduced) subsystem states.
 For closed systems, several analytical and numerical tools, e.g., hydrodynamic theories or tensor networks, can accurately capture the time-evolution of subsystem entropies, thus allowing for a profound understanding of the unitary dynamics of quantum correlations.
-However, so far, these methods either cannot be applied to open quantum systems or do not permit an efficient computation of quantum entropies for mixed states.
-Here, we make progress in solving this issue by formulating a dissipative quasi-particle picture ---describing the dynamics of quantum entropies in the hydrodynamic limit--- for a general class of noninteracting open quantum systems.
-Our results show that also in dissipative many-body systems, correlations are generically established through the propagation of quasi-particles.
+However, these methods either cannot be applied to open quantum systems or do not permit an efficient computation of quantum entropies for mixed states.
+Here, we make progress in solving this issue by developing a dissipative quasi-particle picture ---describing quantum entropies and the mutual information in the limit of large space-time coordinates with their ratio being fixed--- and showing its validity for quadratic open quantum systems.
+Our results demonstrate that the open quantum many-body dynamics of correlations can be understood in terms of propagating (dissipative) quasi-particles.